June 27, 2017

 The "Yes on 8" campaign for Cincinnati's Union Terminal had a strong social media element.

-The old saying “different strokes for different folks” applies in social networking, just as it does in other areas of life.
-Knowing the demographics of different websites can steer you towards the right social channels to meet your goals.
+The old saying “different strokes for different folks” applies to social media, just as it does in other areas of life.
+Knowing the demographics of different platforms can steer you toward the right social channels to meet your goals.
 A great resource is the Pew Research Center's Internet & Technology project.
 They do an annual survey of who is using social media, and which sites they use.

 There’s a common misconception that social media is free; it’s not.
-While Facebook, Twitter, Instagram, and other sites can be used without charge, advertising—which is increasingly important for being seen—does have a cost.
+While Facebook, Instagram, Twitter (X), LinkedIn, and other sites can be used without charge, advertising—which is increasingly important for being seen—does have a cost.
 In addition, it’s important to consider staffing expenses, because effective social media outreach requires staff time.

 Social media requires content, so know what you have at your disposal before you start.
-This will help you select what sites to use as well as help you plan a posting schedule.
+This will also help you decide which platforms are the best fit for your content and help you plan a posting schedule.
 Some questions to think about: Do you have a blog or website with stories you can share?
 Are you comfortable finding and sharing stories from local or national news outlets?

 It’s possible to have an effective social media program or campaign with just an hour or two a day, but it needs to be a consistent effort.
-It’s also important to factor in time not just for posting content, but also for answering questions and participating in conversations.
+It’s also important to factor in time not just for posting content, but also for answering questions, participating in conversations, and moderating comments.
 Social media should be a two-way conversation.

 Sarah Heffern, the National Trust's former director of social media, embraces all things online and pixel-centric, but she’s also a hard-core building hugger, having first fallen for historic places in a fifth grade “Built Environment” class.